rlancaste/AstroPi3/README.md

 		For the 3rd one, you can set your resolution to whatever you like.
 I set it to option 46 (1440 x 900) since that is my laptop resolution.

 5. Insert the SD Card into the Raspberry Pi, connect a mouse, keyboard, and display.
 Then turn it on.
 6. You should get a setup window.
 Configure your Raspberry Pi using the window.
 Be sure to choose your login name and computer name carefully.
 This is difficult to change later.
+Note that it may say your name is unavailable at first, but when you enter your login name that may change.
-	Note, after the configuration, your pi will restart.
+	After the configuration, your pi will restart.
 You may need to restart it again to get your wifi network connection started.
 7. Copy the script setupAstroPi3.sh to your Raspberry Pi and Open a Terminal Window.
 You could type the following commands into Terminal to accomplish this goal.

 	sudo apt-get install git